Skip to main content

 They never called back.
 No follow-up.
 No thank-you.

-To sum it up, if a proper framework and checks are put in place, it may work out after all, though I remain sceptically disposed.
+To sum it up, if a proper framework for monitering, employment, work permits, payment channel and checks are put in place, with a guarantee that they wont be sent to the war front — it may work out after all, though I remain sceptically disposed.
 Indians have proved to be an incredibly resilient people, managing to survive and adapt everywhere.
 Though tiny, there is a successful Indian diaspora in Russia—even a Russian Duma MP of Bihari origin.
 However, even imagining a million dark-skinned, culturally alien Indians gainfully employed there, without running into a host of issues and cultural friction, is an entirely different matter.

-Moreover, there are almost no cultural, political, or economic ties between the two countries today to serve as a bridge—and not much mutual respect either.
+The root cause is that there are almost no cultural, political, or economic bridges between the two countries today—and not much mutual respect either.
 Except for the Nehru - Indira Gandhi era of Indu-Russi Bhai-Bhai sloganeering, the only other Russian thing truly widely known to Indians was the Russi Topi (Russian Hat).
 The iconic Ushanka—indispensable in their climate and immortalised in Mera Joota Hai Japani.
 The song, along with the film Mera Naam Joker, were arguably the closest India and Russia connected in popular culture.

 In Indian parlance, though, Topi often stands for illusion, while topi pehnana—to place a hat on someone—is shorthand for hoodwinking.
-So far, all Indo-Russian business proposals ever made to me, whether by accident or intent, end up a Topi : Illusions that melted away like a crust of snow in the first sunlight.
+So far, all Indo-Russian business proposals ever made to me, from either side, whether by accident or intent, always ends up a Topi : Illusions that melted away like a crust of snow in the first sunlight.
 As did this latest proposal.

 Let's also not forget the recent scandal when Indians, lured with job offers in Russia, ended up on the Ukrainian frontline.